Fetal rights: History

 In antiquity, the fetus was sometimes protected by restrictions on abortion.
 Some versions of the Hippocratic Oath indirectly protected the fetus by prohibiting abortifacients.
 Until approximately the mid-19th century, philosophical views on the fetus were influenced in part by Aristotelian concept of delayed hominization.
 According to it, human fetuses only gradually acquire their souls, and in the early stages of pregnancy the fetus is not fully human.
 Relying on examinations of miscarried fetuses, Aristotle believed that male fetuses acquire their basic form at around day 40, and female ones at day 90.
 For Pythagoreans, however, fetal life was co-equal in moral worth with adult human life from the moment of conception; similar views were held by Stoics.
 Ancient Athenian law did not recognise fetal right to life before the ritual acknowledgement of the child.
 The law, however, allowed for the postponement of the execution of sentenced pregnant women until a baby was delivered.

 Several Hindu texts on ethics and righteousness, such as Dharmaśāstra, give fetus a right to life from conception, although in practice such texts are not always followed.

 The property law of the Roman Empire granted fetus inheritance rights.
 As long as the fetus was conceived before the testator's death (usually, the father) and then born alive, their inheritance rights were equal to those born before the testator's death.
 Even though under Roman law the fetus was not a legal subject, it was a potential person whose property rights were protected after birth.
 Roman jurist Ulpian noted that "in the Law of the Twelve Tables he who was in the womb is admitted to the legitimate succession, if he has been born".
-Another jurist Julius Paulus Prudentissimus similarly noted, that "the ancients provided for the free unborn child in such a way that they preserved for it all legal rights intact until the time of birth".
+Another jurist Julius Paulus similarly noted, that "the ancients provided for the free unborn child in such a way that they preserved for it all legal rights intact until the time of birth".
 The inheritance rights of the fetus were means of fulfilling the testator's will.
 The interests of the fetus could be protected by a custodian, usually a male relative, but in some cases a woman herself could be appointed the custodian.
 The Digest granted the fetus consanguinity rights, vesting the protection of fetal interests in the praetor.
 The Digest also prohibited the execution of pregnant women until delivery.
 The Roman law also envisaged that if a slave mother had been free for any period between the time of the conception and childbirth, the child would be regarded as born free.
 Although the mother might have become slave again before the childbirth, it was considered that the unborn should not be prejudiced by the mother's misfortune.
 At the same time, Greek and Roman sources do not mention issues of alcohol consumption by pregnant women.
 On that basis it is believed that Greeks and Romans were not aware of the fetal alcohol syndrome.